Session and Track

 Track 13: Breast and Ovarian Cancer

-Breast cancer is cancer that develops from breast tissue.
-Signs of breast cancer may include a lump in the breast, a change in breast shape, dimpling of the skin, and fluid coming from the nipple, a newly-inverted nipple, or a red or scaly patch of skin.
-It is the most widely recognized malignancy in women around the globe, with very nearly 1.8 million new cases in 2017 (second most customary disease when all is said in done).
-This addresses around 15% of all new cancers cases and 26% of all cancers in women.
-In 2018, a normal 266,000 new cases of an intrusive breast cancer are to be analyzed in women in the U.S., nearby 64,000 new occurrences of in situ breast cancer.
+Breast cancer is a type of cancer that develops from breast tissue.
+Symptoms may include a lump in the breast, changes in breast shape, dimpling of the skin, fluid discharge from the nipple, a newly inverted nipple, or a red or scaly patch of skin.
+It is the most commonly diagnosed cancer among women worldwide, with nearly 1.8 million new cases reported in 2017, accounting for approximately 15% of all new cancer cases and 26% of all cancers diagnosed in women.
+In 2018, an estimated 266,000 new cases of invasive breast cancer were expected to be diagnosed in women in the U.S., along with about 64,000 new cases of in situ breast cancer.Ovarian Cancer refers to any cancerous growth that originates in the ovaries, which are the female reproductive organs responsible for producing eggs.
+This type of cancer ranks fifth in cancer-related deaths among women, resulting in more fatalities than any other cancers of the female reproductive system.
+A woman's lifetime risk of developing ovarian cancer is approximately 1 in 80.
+Early detection and awareness of symptoms are crucial for improving outcomes and survival rates in both breast and ovarian cancers.

 Track 14: Menstrual Cycle